Robust Fleet Sizing for Multi-UAV Inspection Missions under Synchronized Replacement Demand: Conclusion

 \section{Conclusion}

 This paper addressed the problem of sizing a spare UAV fleet for finite-horizon inspection missions with synchronized replacement demand.
-We showed that energy-aware routing induces temporally concentrated replacement waves, a structural feature that undermines both steady-state scheduling assumptions and independence-based queueing models.

 We derived a closed-form sufficient fleet-sizing rule, $ k = m(\lceil R \rceil + 1)$, based on a worst-case analysis of concurrent recovery occupancy and boundary-burst demand.
 Monte Carlo evaluation across five scenarios with recovery ratios ranging from 0.87 to 3.39 confirmed that the rule passes the 95\% Wilson certification threshold in all scenarios, with lower bounds exceeding 99\% in the most demanding case, while Erlang-B sizing falls to 69.9\%, requiring only four additional UAVs to close that reliability gap.

-Burst-failure analysis confirmed that failures under alternative methods concentrate during synchronized replacement waves, consistent with the boundary-burst mechanism.
 The proposed rule requires no simulation or distributional modeling and evaluates directly from system specifications, making it suitable for operational planning in battery-constrained multi-UAV settings.